Ferramenta para análise estatística e produção gráfica

 – A multiple comparison test due to Conover as a follow‐up of Friedman test showing significance.

-NEW GRAPHICS FEATURES IN SYSTAT 13
+NEW GRAPHICS FEATURES

 – Colors in terms of their RGB (Red‐Green‐Blue) component values.
 This is available for specifying the color of elements, axes and frame colors.